 The SSIS FLAT FILE Destination is used to write data to a text file present in the File System.
 The text file can be in fixed width, delimited, ragged right, or fixed width with a row delimiter.

-NOTE: The SSIS FLAT FILE Destination uses a Flat File Connection Manager to create connection with files.
+NOTE: The SSIS FLAT FILE Destination uses a Flat File Connection Manager to create connections with files.

 Configuring SSIS Flat File Destination